RolanMurad/RolanMurad/README.md

  <h3 align="center" style="font-weight:bold; font-size:24px">Hello, all.
 I'm  Rolan Murad :v:</h3>

-I'm 24 years old, a **web developer** from Ukraine, currently living in Germany.
-I am very passionate about web development and have more than a **year of experience**.
-I can write **clean, scalable and testable code** that is easy to maintain and extend.
-In my work I use preprocessors and task manager.
-It always gives me great pleasure to turn **ideas into reality.**
+I'm 24 years old, a **web developer** from Ukraine, and currently living in Germany.
+I am very passionate about web development.
+I can **write clean, scalable, and testable code** that is easy to maintain and extend.
+In my work, I use **preprocessors and task managers**.
+It always gives me great pleasure to **turn ideas into reality**.

 <h3 align="center" style="font-weight:bold; font-size:24px">In my projects I follow these rules :</h3>